oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   inherited from the parameter definition in the parent entity type definition.

-### Additional requirements

-- A parameter **SHALL** be considered <u>required by default</u> (i.e.,
-  as if the required keyname on the definition is set to true) unless the definition’s required keyname is explicitly set to false.

-- The value provided on a parameter definition’s default keyname **SHALL** be type compatible with the type declared on the definition’s type keyname.

-### Example

 The following represents an example of an input parameter definition with a validation clause:
 ```